 The problem with credit scoring is that it’s got a bit of a time delay because once the credit bureaus receive information from your creditors, which can take weeks, it must be processed and factored into your overall credit history.

 This can take time (it varies among bureaus), so even if you make positive changes to your credit profile, they may not be immediately reflected in your score (hence the variation among your three credit scores).

 Take, for example, paying down a high balance; this is generally a smart credit move, but the credit bureaus may not find out about it until your next billing cycle, and it won’t be reflected in your credit score until some time after that.

 If you’re making moves like this in the hopes of getting a quick credit score boost, it could all be lost if you don’t have ample time for it to be processed.

-Even if you choose to execute some credit report disputes, perhaps to remove some erroneous items from your credit history, it will still take time.
-In fact, disputes only work WITH time, and give creditors a full 30 days to respond to your inquiry before they have to remove any unproven credit score dings.
+Even if you choose to pursue some credit report disputes, perhaps to remove some erroneous items from your credit history, it will still take time.
+In fact, disputes only work WITH time, and give creditors a full 30 days to respond to your inquiry before they have to remove any unproven credit report dings.

 So that method can also take quite a bit of time, and may not be the best move if you need an immediate boost.

 Aside from these tips, it’s recommended that you order a free credit report at AnnualCreditReport.com and review it for any possible errors, collections, charge-offs, or late payments.
 Just note that these reports don’t contain a free credit score.